If you are planning to start an online store, you have likely read about the Shopify vs WooCommerce debate between the two major platforms.

 WooCommerce Add-ons and Integrations

 WooCommerce is open source and built on top of WordPress.
-This gives you access to more than 59,000+ free WordPress plugins and many more paid plugins.
+This gives you access to a massive ecosystem of both free and paid WordPress plugins, including thousands specifically designed for WooCommerce.

 You can use these add-ons to add payment gateways, lead generation, eCommerce SEO, performance optimization, social media integration, and almost any feature you can think of.